 Joyce holds a B.S. in biology and an M.A. in teaching from Trinity University, as well as an Ed.D. in teaching, learning and teacher education from the University of Pennsylvania.

-Joyce resides in Dallas, TX with her husband Alex and two daughters.
+Joyce resides in Dallas, Texas, with her husband Alex and two daughters.
 In her spare time, Joyce enjoys teaching her oldest daughter Chinese, learning to ice skate, and growing deeper in her faith.

 Knowles Academy Courses Taught